SwampChicken/Active_Directory_SOC_Detection_Lab/Incident_Response/incident_summary.md

 A phishing-based attack led to compromise of a windows workstation user followed by: malicious PowerShell execution, C2 establishmnet, credential abuse, privilege escalation, persistence, data exfiltration, and defense evasion

-This incident let to full AD domain compromise and was detected through Splunk SIEM monitoring.
+This incident led to full AD domain compromise and was detected through Splunk SIEM monitoring.

 ## 1. Incident Profile
  - **Incident ID:** 2026-01-05-AD-COMPROMISE